Help for Sagging Skin

 Be clear, now…Cupping will take dedication.
 It won’t give instant results.
 But in four to six weeks, you will see your skin’s condition improve.

 People ask: Will the cups stretch my skin even more?
 After all, we are actively pulling on it, so isn’t it “obvious” that cupping will stretch your skin?
 Well...It doesn’t.
-When it comes to my approach to skin, obvious is almost never the right thing.
+When it comes to my approach to skin: If it's obvious then it's obviously wrong.
 Cupping is just one example.

 These days I use a small cup on my face every day and I use Venus Sculpting Cups on my body 3-to-4 times per week.
 It’s totally safe and very beneficial.